ZSS57/Codepath-MyStory/README.md

         1, The image became very large when I used stack view.
         2, Auto layout did not work When I added some constrains on the label and images.
         3, The labels are not clickable.
-        4, Learned swift and added some code to viewcontroller and detailviewcontroller.
+        4, Learned swift and added some code to viewcontroller and detailviewcontroller to make the detail show correctly.

         I searched and watched some videos to solve these problems.